 You should gradually increase the number of movements over a ten week period until you are doing twenty-one repetitions of each.
 You need to do them daily (they take less than 10 minutes to do) and Suzy recommends you do them before or right after you drink your warm lemon water.
-Of course you can do them later in the day, but I’ve found if I don’t do the exercises as soon as I awake, I often forget to do them.
+I think that is fine if you are in your 40’s or 50’s.
+For those of us 60+, it is better to let the body warm up for an hour or so and then do the exercises before getting dressed for the day.
+Of course you can do them later in the day, but I’ve found if I don’t do the exercises in the morning, I often forget to do them.
 The best way to learn the five Tibetan rites is by watching a video.

 Once you’ve had your warm lemon water and done your five Tibetan rites, eat a serving of flaxseed (1 tablespoon of whole seeds soaked overnight or 2 tablespoons ground).
 You can either do as my friend Jan does and mix the soaked flaxseeds with a little orange juice and down them all at once or you can do what I do which is to mix them in my yogurt, protein shake, or sprinkle them on cereal with fruit.
 If you want regular bowel movements with what Suzy refers to as “the perfect poo,” then this remedy is for you.
 Flaxseed will change your life.
 Like drinking warm lemon water and the five Tibetan Rites, consuming flaxseed has been around for awhile.
 Flaxseed was cultivated in Babylon as early as 3000 BC.
 In the 8th century, King Charlemagne believed so strongly in the health benefits of flaxseed that he passed laws requiring his subjects to consume it.
 Now, thirteen centuries later, there seems to be good evidence that Charlemagne was right.
 In addition to the perfect poo, research proves that daily consumption of flaxseed may help reduce your risk of heart disease, cancer, stroke, and diabetes – not bad side benefits!